 Arrive at the airport early

-Arrive at the customs desk at the airport well in advance, allowing at least 30 minutes for the VAT refund process.
+Arrive at the customs desk at Lisbon airport well in advance, allowing at least 30 minutes for the VAT refund process.
 However, keep in mind that during peak times or if you're in line behind a tour group, the process might take longer.

 Put the purchased item in your checked or hand luggage